gutterpunk/gendash/README.md

 # gendash
 Solver and Generator for Boulder Dash/Supaplex style "caves"

+In C#, using Dot Net Core 2.1.
+Coded in VSCode.

 The Solver is an implementation of Iterative Deepening A*

 The Generator is random for now, based on the frequency of certain characters in a string.
 This will be changed to a Wave Collapse